marinsantiago/bnplasso/README.md

 ## <a name="refs"></a> References

-Leng, C., M.-N. Tran, and D. Nott (2014).
+Leng, C., Tran, M.-N., and Nott, D. (2014).
 "Bayesian adaptive lasso."
 Annals of the Institute of Statistical Mathematics 66, 221–244

 Marin, S., Loong, B., and Westveld, A. H. (2025+).
 "Adaptive Shrinkage with a Nonparametric Bayesian Lasso."

-Park, T. and G. Casella (2008).
+Park, T. and Casella, G. (2008).
 "The Bayesian lasso."
 Journal of the American Statistical Association, 103 (482), 681–686.

 </br>